neburtron/wears-the-crown/docs/Documentation.md

 last_tab_index.py is used by the LLM settings screen in GUI/Pages, besides requiring one specific API to run your domain, I see no reason you'd need to worry about calling this script.

-### 3. game_stuff
+### 3. core

-Game stuff stores general scripts that should be rather universal.
+core stores general scripts that should be rather universal.

 Currently I've put one script there, conversation.py; a WIP script that handles basic chatbot functionaility + stores chatlogs + handles chat responses.